Wentworth Cecil Gurney,

 In a discretionary trust, none of the beneficiaries has an automatic right to the income from the trust, and sometimes none of the beneficiaries has an automatic right to the capital.
 Instead, the trustees have discretion regarding how the income, and sometimes the capital, is used.
 The trustees usually have discretion regarding who to make distributions to, the amount to distribute, and when to make distributions.

-Please note that the above is a simplification for illustrative purposes only and should not be relied upon without obtaining specialist probate advice that is specific to your circumstances.
+The contents of the above article is a broad overview, and should not be relied upon without obtaining specialist advice that is specific to your circumstances.
+Shortlands Law Firm accept no liability resulting from your reliance on this article.

 Shortlands Law Firm offer expert advice and assistance in relation to Trusts and inheritance tax.
 Please contact us at +44 (0)207 629 9905 or email email@example.com if you would like more advice about this complex area of law.